 The "religious argument" presents jjjjjjjjja criterion for searching for certainty, a criterion based on the question: does the concept of certainty lead us to “benefit”?
 If the concept of certainty is beneficial for people (answering their enquiry about trustworthiness or meaning of knowledge) then we should believe in its existence.

 History tells us that the application of the religious argument (about the benefit of religious beliefs) led people to conflicting results.
-Religious certainty is based on a belief in God as the “ultimate truth”.
-While the “ultimate truth” implies being - obviously - one ultimate truth, in reality however, many incompatible beliefs about God developed in the minds of different people.
-Instead of stability, benefit and order in history, competing claims for each God's ultimate certainty led humanity to doubts, conflicts and to disastrous wars.
+Religious certainty is based on a belief in God In reality however, many incompatible beliefs about God developed in the minds of different people.
+Instead of stability, benefit and order among people and societies, competing claims about the religious certainty has led humanity to disagreements, doubts, conflicts and to disastrous wars.

 2/ The scientific argument: A shift in approach to the question of certainty developed through applying the methodology of science in studying natural phenomena.
 The new criterion for investigating certainty became the criterion of reason.